allenhouchins/applocker-fleet-converter/README.md

-# AppLocker to Fleet configuration profile converter
+# AppLocker to Fleet MDM

 A web-based tool that converts AppLocker XML policy exports into Fleet-compatible MDM (Mobile Device Management) format for easy deployment.